 I walk up to a touchscreen terminal and pick out my food, paying right there.
 I go take a seat and 10 minutes later, another drone drops off my food.
 It was freshly prepared by an automated system that now occupies the back of the house, kept company by a couple of people whose sole purpose is to load it with ingredients and do the occasional quality check.
 The restaurant is kept clean with a bunch of robots that handle cleaning floors, tables, and seats.
 Once I’m done eating, I go outside to the waiting car and telecommute for the drive home.

 The most unbelievable part of this scenario is that almost all of the technology I described currently exists.
 A 3D printer can make a basic kitchen utensil, but it can also print artificial limbs or, with the right size, an entire house.
-Quadracopter drones are available on toy shelves.
+Quadracopter drones are available on toy shelves along with the fastest RC cars .
 Uber and Lyft do on-demand car hailing, and Google has half a million autonomous miles under its belt.
 I use a self-service ordering machine at the movie theatre.
 The robot that makes food?
 It’s been churning out 360 hamburgers per hour for almost a year.
-The Roomba spawned robots that scrub tile floors and clean out rain gutters.
+And according to Aspirame.es, the Roomba were first to spawn robots that scrub tile floors and clean out rain gutters.

 These advancements are going to come at a serious cost of disruption.
 If I can reliably have a car show up at my house and drive me where I need to go, why would I own a car or employ a driver?
 If a retailer will deliver goods to my house in about the amount of time it would take to make a trip to the store, why would I ever set foot into a retail operation?
 If durable household goods can be created on-demand, why would you need to ship crates of those items all over the globe?
 Heck, imagine a public transit system where riders punch in their travel schedules ahead of time and the routes dynamically adjust to get everyone where they’re going on-time with minimal waste!